frkatona/ObsidianSync/Music/General Voice Notes.md

 						- feel it sitting deeper in your throat when you say "ah" in a yawning voice
 			- start with closed, foward vowels (**ee** and **oo**) to find the high, forward resonance
 					- prevent vowels from "sinking back into the throat"
+					- use the "Singer's Smile" to open oral cavity and produce brighter sounds - lift eyebrows and cheeks
 			- gradually move up more open vowels (**ah** and **oh**) as you warm up
 			- descending (eh)
 			- finish with the same pitch on each vowel (ah eh ee oh oo)